lisafast/lacnotredame/content/about/2019BoardReport.md

 *	Decide whether to buy a Lake Association cutter and rake that people could borrow for their property or to publish a list of who has cutters they are willing to share
   * We have no insurance.
 Instead we recommend that neighbours gather together to purchase a cutter, like the group on the peninsula did many years ago.
 * Produce Goose Action Plan and distribute.
 Search for nests in early spring.
   *	Goose Action Plan distribution to properties with lawns & no goose control is planned for late August and September.
+Copies were available at the meeting.
+Discussed talking to the woman feeding the geese at Demi Lune Lake.
   *	Usher Lake has been naturalized – no geese this year.
 * Members of the Lake Association were interested in working with the Bishop's Manor Association on a boat launch solution outside of the Lake Association.
   * We used our new email list to ask our members to join together to work with the Bishop's Manor Association on a boat launch solution - the meeting was held earlier this summer.

-  Move to accept the board report:
+  Move to accept the board and water testing report: André-Francois Girard

-  Seconded:
+  Seconded: Robert Boucher

 ## Current board and election of new members